Brian-Baros/SarahMemory/README.md

 - `sarahMemory.modelsRoot = C:\SarahMemory\data\models`
 - `sarahMemory.selectedProvider = local_llm`

+It also makes a best-effort attempt to ensure `chat.disableAIFeatures = false` if that setting had been disabled.

 ## Operational model

 This build is designed so SarahMemory can function as:

-- the VS Code chat surface for the user
+- the VS Code sidebar chat surface
+- a built-in VS Code Chat participant (`@sarahmemory`)
 - the runtime launcher for local SarahMemory
 - the workspace-aware context bridge into SarahMemory
 - a model-swap front-end for locally installed models
 - a diagnostics and routing console for SarahMemory runtime state

+## Important platform limitation

+This build makes SarahMemory a first-class participant in VS Code Chat, but it does **not** replace Microsoft's built-in Copilot backend globally.
+In the built-in Chat surface, SarahMemory is used through the supported participant model (`@sarahmemory`) rather than by taking ownership of Copilot itself.

 ---
 # **📜 License**